KV152/LeetCode-Solution/Two Sum.md

 ```

-- Time complexity : O(n).\
+- Time complexity : O(n)\
   We traverse the list containing n elements only once.
 Each look up in the table costs only O(1) time.
-- Space complexity : O(n).\
+- Space complexity : O(n)\
   The extra space required depends on the number of items stored in the hash table, which stores at most n elements.
 - Performance: runtime 12 ms, memory usage 10.1 MB.

 ## C++ knowledge
+The implenation of hash table in this problem written by C++ used ```unordered_map``` which is defiend in std library ([More in here](http://www.cplusplus.com/reference/unordered_map/unordered_map/)).

+### General Description
+  - Unordered maps are associative containers that store elements formed by the combination of a key value and a mapped value, and which allows for fast retrieval of individual elements based on their keys.
+  - Internally, the elements in the unordered_map are not sorted in any particular order with respect to either their key or mapped values, but organized into buckets depending on their hash values to allow for fast access to individual elements directly by their key values (with a constant average time complexity on average).
+  - Iterators in the container are at least forward iterators.
+### Implementation Details
+  - Constractor